Hey Kids (Start Here)

 He should drive a car.
 He’s awesome at that.

 Er, except, well, the thing is that, right now.
-He really really really just doesn’t want to do that right now, cars, they just, well they move very quickly and he feels a little weird about driving stick at the moment and the consequences of screwing up mid-car driving are, yeah, a little bit more extreme when compared to say singing.
+He really really really just doesn’t want to do that right now, cars, they just, well they move very quickly and he feels a little weird about driving stick at the moment and the consequences of screwing up mid-car driving are, yeah, a little more extreme when compared to, say, singing.
 It was pretty hard to get Newt to sing but Newt is going to suck at trying to goad him into driving aggressively, Newt is going to suck at that so hardcore.
 Epic suckage at the concomitant accelerating and browbeating.

-For reals, his brain says.
+For reals, his brain agrees.

 Hermann shakes his head and tries to remember what he’s supposed to be doing.